Live From EuropeSaturday, July 4

 EU foreign affairs ministers discussed Armenias recent elections amid Russian interference with Ararat Mirzoyan.
 They also discussed: ➡️ support for Ukraine, with Andrii Sybiha ➡️ the latest developments in the Middle East ➡️ EU-China relations More: link.europa.eu/KKyMk9

-bluesky bot · about 14 hours ago
+bluesky bot · 18 days ago

 Live From Europe